Greatest Hits: My Prerogative: Marketing

-Due to a knee injury, which had occurred during the music video shoot for "Outrageous" on June 8, 2004, Spears cancelled the remainder of the Onyx Hotel Tour and embarked on a prolonged hiatus from performing.
-Consequently, she made no televised appearances upon the release of Greatest Hits: My Prerogative, much unlike her heavily-promoted previous albums.
-She wouldn't perform live again until the M+M's Tour in May 2007, during which she performed "Do Somethin'" live for the first time, wearing a hot pink bra, a white fur coat and a jean skirt and mimicking the music video's choreography.
-(Note: Spears would subsequently perform "Do Somethin'" during her concert tours the Circus Starring Britney Spears (2009), Britney: Live in Concert (2017) and the Piece of Me Tour (2018), as well as during her Las Vegas concert residency Britney: Piece of Me (2013-2017).)
+Due to her knee injury and the consequent cancellation of the Onyx Hotel Tour, Spears embarked on a prolonged hiatus from performing.
+She thus made no televised appearances upon the release of Greatest Hits: My Prerogative, much unlike her heavily promoted previous albums.
+Spears would not perform live again until the M+M's Tour in May 2007, during which she performed "Do Somethin'" live for the first time, wearing a hot pink bra, a white fur coat and a jean skirt and mimicking the music video's choreography.
+(Note: Spears would subsequently perform "Do Somethin'" during her concert tours The Circus Starring Britney Spears (2009), Britney: Live in Concert (2017) and the Piece of Me Tour (2018), as well as during her Las Vegas concert residency Britney: Piece of Me (2013-2017).)
 Following the cancellation of Spears' concert residency Britney: Domination, which was planned for 2019, its creative directors Tabitha and Napoleon D'umo revealed that Spears would have performed "My Prerogative" live for the first time during the residency.
-As of 2023, she has never performed the song live.